 However, this option can be more expensive than paying in the respective foreign currency.
 Why?
 The CHF amount displayed is based on a foreign currency conversion that is usually performed at a significantly higher rate than the current exchange rate.

-It makes no difference whether you are paying in store, shopping online or withdrawing cash from an ATM.
+It makes no difference whether you are paying in store or withdrawing cash from an ATM.

 Where do the hidden surcharges come from when paying in CHF?